krischik/SteemRubyTutorial/Documents/Part-7.md

    end
 ```

-Create a colorized string from the instance.
-The vote percentages are multiplied with 100 and are coloized, positive values are printed in green, negative values in red and zero votes (yes they exist) are shown in grey, for improved human readability.
+Create a colorised string from the instance.
+The vote percentages are multiplied with 100 and are colorised (positive values are printed in green, negative values in red and zero votes (yes they exist) are shown in grey), for improved human readability.

 ```ruby
    Contract None => String